xCryptik/developer-rig/README.md

 ## Twitch Extensions 101
 Think of Twitch Extensions as Apps for Twitch.
 Developers can create sandboxed web applications that run on [Twitch](https://twitch.tv) that provide new and different ways for viewers and broadcasters to interact.

-To build the simplest Extension, a developer creates a web application; a collection of assets that include HTML, CSS, and Javascript; and then hosts these assets from the Twitch CDN ext.twitch.tv.
-A more complicated, but more common, Extension, leverages an Extension Backend Service (EBS).
+To build the simplest Extension, a developer creates a web application (a collection of assets that include HTML, CSS, and Javascript) and then hosts these assets from the Twitch CDN ext.twitch.tv.
+A more complicated but more common Extension leverages an Extension Backend Service (EBS).
 An EBS is a web service written by a developer for managing the state of their Extension.
 These two blocks of developer written code are often referred to as the **frontend** and the **backend**.

-_Developer's are currently completely responsible for operating their backends._
+_Developers are currently completely responsible for operating their backends._

 The [Twitch Developer Site](https://dev.twitch.tv) is currently where the lifecycle of an Extension is managed.
 This includes creation, _frontend_ asset upload, submitting to review, and promoting to be released.
 The Dev Site is where key pieces of data are retrieved to configure and run the Developer Rig.